Your Countdown to Retirement Checklist: 10 Tips to Be Ready for Blast Off!

 Inflation rates, investment returns, your health status, housing prices, and countless other factors can all play a big role in your financial security.

 Ideally, you maintain your retirement plans somewhere that you can easily check in on them and make updates.
-For example, the NewRetirement Retirement Calculator lets you create an account and save all of your data for easy updating anytime.
+For example, the NewRetirement Retirement Planner lets you create an account and save all of your data for easy updating anytime.
 Best of all, when you make a change, you get instant feedback on what that change did to how much savings you need, your estate plan, and your cash flow.